AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

 After creating/updating each file, remember to press **'Ctrl'** + **'S'** or go to **File** and hit **Save**.
 Otherwise VS Code would not be able to find your files in the project.

-Now let's create our second file **script.js**, which is the same programm, but written in JavaScript.
+Now create the second file **script.js** which is the same programm, but written in JavaScript.

 ```python
 let oranges = 2;